AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

 ### Display the report {#displaying-the-report}

-The last step of the wizard lets you display the report, i.e. the table or the chart as they have been configured.
+The last step of the assistant lets you display the report, i.e. the table or the chart as they have been configured.

 When the report contains a table, the computation result cell is colored.
 The higher the result, the more intense the color.